Start of Year scenarios

 Fixed-term teachers

-For returning teachers who worked all of 2022:
+For returning teachers next year who worked all of this year:

-They will be paid salary from the 28 January, even if they began working prior to this, as their paid holiday pay (HPP or HPF) will be booked and paying until 27 January.
+They will be paid salary from 28 January, even if they began working prior to this, as their paid holiday pay (HPP or HPF) will be booked and paid until 27 January.

-For returning teachers who did not work a full year in 2022:
+For returning teachers next year who did not work a full year this year:

 They will be paid from 28 January unless you advise us differently on an EP31.
 They can only be paid salary prior to 28 January if they have an unpaid holiday pay booking (HPU).

-For brand new teachers, who did not work the previous year:
+For brand new teachers, who did not work last year:

 For returning teachers to your school: